Galagladiator/21_days_Galagladiator/README.md

 Day 2: Total 38 mins of the above video.
 Learned about strings, used and practiced functions like replace, index, \n.
 I am out today hence very lil study.

+Day 3: Total 53 mins of the above video.
+Learned many mathematical functions related to numbers.
+Understood the input function as well.